 Wayne Wilkins: 781-784-4094 (h), 401-447-3326 (cell)

-1. PLEASE… NO SMOKING inside the house.
-Use ashtrays outside, on the deck and on the beach.
-PLEASE DON'T LEAVE BUTTS ON THE BEACH!
+1. NO SMOKING inside the house or on the deck.
+PLEASE DON'T DISCARD BUTTS ON THE BEACH!

-2. If you build a fire in the fireplace, make sure the flue is open and the fire screen is in front of the fire at all times.
+2. If you build a fire in the fireplace, make sure the flue is opened.
+Always use the fire screen on the hearth in front of the fire.
 Leave ashes in the fireplace after the fire is out.
-Replace any wood you use.
-If you use the house in the cooler months, please try to bring some firewood from home to help keep us stocked.
+Please replace any wood you use, and if you use the house in the cooler months, please try to bring some firewood from home to help keep us stocked.
 Spencer's Garden in nearby Monument Beach on Clay Pond Road near Route 28 sells firewood in various quantities.

 3. Use care when cooking, both inside and outside.
-Make sure the stove and oven is off at night.
-Always grill downwind and make sure all grill fires are completely out when finished cooking.
-If you use the gas grill, please be sure the gas is turned off at the tank when you're finished cooking.
+Make sure the stove and oven are off at night.
+Always grill downwind from the house and make sure all grill fires are completely out when finished cooking.

 LINENS: Most guests bring their own linen and towels, as we do not have a linen service.
 There are "house linens" in the linen closet in the second floor hall.
 Blankets are in the big chest in the hall next to the linen closet.
 If you use any of the linens, you must wash, neatly fold, and return all linens to the marked shelves in the linen closet.
 Use the Laundry Center (next to Tedeschi's Market on Trowbridge Rd. by the Bourne Bridge Rotary) to wash and dry the linens.

 Paper goods (paper towels, toilet paper, napkins)